-- Adopt or enforce any regulation on the placement or operation of communications facilities in the rights-of-way, whether State or city, by a provider authorized by State law to operate in the rights-of-way and may not regulate any communications services. - Impose or collect any tax, fee, or charge to provide a communications service over a communications facility in the right-of-way. - Regulate small wireless facilities within any stadium or athletic facility, unless the city owns the stadium or athletic facility. - O Approval of the installation, placement, maintenance, or operation of a small wireless facility pursuant to the act would not authorize the provision of any communications services or the installation, placement, maintenance, or operation of any communications facility, including a wireline backhaul facility, other than a small wireless facility, in the right-of-way.
+- o That except as provided, or otherwise specifically authorized the General Statutes, a city could not do any of the following: - Adopt or enforce any regulation on the placement or operation of communications facilities in the rights-of-way, whether State or city, by a provider authorized by State law to operate in the rights-of-way and may not regulate any communications services. - Impose or collect any tax, fee, or charge to provide a communications service over a communications facility in the right-of-way. - Regulate small wireless facilities within any stadium or athletic facility, unless the city owns the stadium or athletic facility. - That approval of the installation, placement, maintenance, or operation of a small wireless facility pursuant to the act would not authorize the provision of any communications services or the installation, placement, maintenance, or operation of any communications facility, including a wireline backhaul facility, other than a small wireless facility, in the right-of-way.